ytdl-node/ytdl/README.md

 > Note: You need [ffmpeg](https://ffmpeg.org/download.html) to be installed on your computer for complete functionality.
 Without it, you won't be able to some formats/qualities of videos.
 <br />

+> Note: To use the inbuilt mp3 player `ytdl-mp3` on Linux distros, `<alsa/asoundlib.h>` header file must be present.
+The preinstall script logs a warning if it is not present.
+Ubuntu/Debian users require to install the `libasound2-dev` package (`sudo apt-get install libasound2-dev`), if not present already; before installing the library.

 # Contents

 - [Installation](#installation)